Honorable Valarie Bristol, Conservationist

 Carolyn Chipman Evans, Cibolo Nature Center

-As the founding director of the Cibolo Nature Center & Farm (CNC&F), Carolyn has made nature the nature her life’s work.
+As the founding director of the Cibolo Nature Center & Farm (CNC&F), Carolyn has made nature her life’s work.
 She has a deep love for the Cibolo that her great, great, great grandparents settled on in the 1850’s.
 Her work began with a handful of friends cleaning up the creek, marshland and prairie.
 They became the “Friends of the Cibolo Wilderness” and for 30 years Carolyn has worked to build community, inspire care and create positive action for the environment.

 Currently, the CNC&F’s conservation includes developing the adjacent historic 60-acre Herff Farm into a Center for Sustainable Living to further connect the Hill Country community to its past, present, and future through nature.
 Plans for expanding the Nature School Preschool to be built on the Herff Farm are underway.
 The Friends of the Cibolo Wilderness has grown from a handful of caring citizens to over 30,000 volunteer hours and over 100,000 visitors a year.
 The Cibolo Nature Center & Farm has become a national model.